 Service provision role of TSI governance

 The purpose of the TSI governance entity is to provide services to stake-holders and to facilitate the meeting of their regulatory obligations.
-It is not the purpose of the entity to direct stakeholders or to oblige them to follow the Regulation.
+It is not the task of the entity to direct stakeholders or to oblige them to follow the Regulation.
 The entity is there as a stakeholder support.

-The instructions for stakeholders as regards meeting their regulatory obligations and exercising their rights are in the Implementation Guides.
-It is to the Guides (and the documents referenced by them) that stakeholders will go if they need to find out anything about the TAP TSI and TAF TSI sub-systems.
-If they are having difficulties in using the Guides then the governance entity can help, but it does not enforce the contents of the Guides on stakeholders.
+The instructions for stakeholders as regards meeting their regulatory obligations and exercising their rights are in the IT Specifications.
+It is to the Specifications (and the documents referenced by them) that stakeholders will go if they need to find out anything about the TAP TSI and TAF TSI sub-systems.
+If they are having difficulties in using the Specifications then the governance entity can help, but it is not its task to enforce the contents of the Specifications on stakeholders.

-The Implementation Guides contain references to services provided by the TSI governance entity and the entity makes those services available to stakeholders as defined in the Guides.
-It does this through the service requirements it places on its service providers and these requirements correspond to those referred to in the Guides.
-The TSI governance entity will ensure that the services it provides are kept synchronised with the services for stakeholders described in the Implementation Guides.
+The IT Specifications contain references to services provided by the TSI governance entity and the entity makes those services available to stakeholders as defined in the Specifications.
+It does this through the service requirements it places on its service providers and these requirements correspond to those referred to in the Specifications.
+The TSI governance entity will ensure that the services it provides are kept synchronised with the services for stakeholders described in the Specifications.

 Services to be provided under TSI governance